mralext20/mcping-mqtt/README.md

 ## creating servers

-send a message to the topic `mcping/create` with the payload `{"name": "server name", "address": "server address"}` to create a server.
+send a message to the topic `mcping/create` with the payload `{"name": "server name", "host": "server address"}` to create a server.

 listen to mcping/create for details about the success or failure of adding a server.